ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/kafka/kafka-clickhouse-connect-sink.md

 - Batch size is inherited from the Kafka Consumer properties.
 - When using KeeperMap for exactly-once and the offset is changed or re-wound, you need to delete the content from KeeperMap for that specific topic.
 (See troubleshooting guide below for more details)

-### Troubleshooting
+### Tuning Performance
-#### "I would like to adjust the batch size for the sink connector"
+If you've ever though to yourself "I would like to adjust the batch size for the sink connector", then this is the section for you.

-The batch size is inherited from the Kafka Consumer properties.
-You can adjust the batch size by setting the following properties
-(and calculating the appropriate values):
+##### Connect Fetch vs Connector Poll
+Kafka Connect (the framework our sink connector is built on) will fetch messages from kafka topics in the background (independent of the connector).

+You can control this process using `fetch.min.bytes` and `fetch.max.bytes` - while `fetch.min.bytes` sets the minimum amount required before the framework will pass values to the connector (up to a time limit set by `fetch.max.wait.ms`), `fetch.max.bytes` sets the upper size limit.
+If you wanted to pass larger batches to the connector, an option could be to increase the minimum fetch or maximum wait to build bigger data bundles.

+This fetched data is then consumed by the connector client polling for messages, where the amount for each poll is controlled by `max.poll.records` - please note that fetch is independent of poll, though!

+When tuning these settings, users should aim so their fetch size produces multiple batches of `max.poll.records` (and keep in mind, the settings `fetch.min.bytes` and `fetch.max.bytes` represent compressed data) - that way, each connector task is inserting as large a batch as possible.

+ClickHouse is optimized for larger batches, even at a slight delay, rather than frequent but smaller batches - the larger the batch, the better.

 ```properties
 consumer.max.poll.records=5000
 consumer.max.partition.fetch.bytes=5242880